Hussi503/Interview-Questions/Kubernetes/Day-1.md

 # 🔴 5.
 What are Admission Controllers?
 How have you used them?

-## 🔴 Direct Interview Answer

 **"Admission Controllers are Kubernetes components that intercept API requests after authentication and authorization but before objects are stored in ETCD.
 They can validate, modify, or reject requests based on organizational policies and security requirements."**

 ---

-## 🔴 Why Do We Need It?
+##  Why Do We Need It?

-🔴 Governance
+   Governance

-🔴 Security
+   Security

-🔴 Compliance
+   Compliance

-🔴 Policy enforcement
+   Policy enforcement

 ---

-## 🔴 Production Usage
+##  Production Usage

 Examples: